Bass Pro Shops Logo

 Bass Pro Shops Logo 1984

 The perch is reminiscent of one of the stuffed animals exhibited in the businessman’s stores.
-It was made in green, red, black, and white colors (in nature, the fish has a green tint of scales and a darker pattern on the sides).
+It was made in green, red, black, and white colors (in nature, the fish has a green tint to its scales and a darker pattern on the sides).
 The background of the logo went back to yellow, and the company name to red.

 Yellow corresponds to the emblem of the U.S. Fish and Wildlife Service.
 And red is the color of blood and attention to wildlife issues.